ibm-cloud-docs/containers/vpc_network_policy.md

 **Level of application**: Worker node

 **Default behavior**: VPC security groups are applied to the network interface of a single virtual server to filter traffic at the hypervisor level.
-When you create a VPC cluster, a default security group is automatically created for your VPC is and applied to the worker nodes in your cluster.
+When you create a VPC cluster, a default security group is automatically created for your VPC and is applied to the worker nodes in your cluster.
 * Gen 2: The default security group denies all incoming traffic requests to your worker nodes.
 * Gen 1: The default security group allows all incoming traffic to your worker nodes by default.

 **Use case**:
-* Gen 2: To allow any incoming requests to apps your worker nodes, you must modify the default security group to allow inbound traffic to the `30000 - 32767` node port range on your worker nodes.
+* Gen 2: To allow any incoming requests to apps that run on your worker nodes, you must modify the default security group to allow inbound traffic to the `30000 - 32767` node port range on your worker nodes.
 * Gen 1: The default security group allows all incoming traffic to your worker nodes by default.
 No action is needed for the default security group.

 Additionally, for either VPC generation, if you create non-default security groups and attach them to your VPC, the security group rules are also applied to your worker nodes.
-To allow any incoming requests to apps in your cluster, you must add a rule to any non-default security groups to allow inbound traffic to the `30000 - 32767` node port range on your worker nodes.
+To allow any incoming requests to apps that run in your cluster, you must add a rule to any non-default security groups to allow inbound traffic to the `30000 - 32767` node port range on your worker nodes.

 You must modify your security groups to allow inbound traffic to ports `30000 - 32767` your worker nodes, even if you allowed inbound traffic in your ACLs.
 ACLs are applied at the level of the VPC subnet, but security groups allow the necessary inbound traffic for each worker node interface.
 {: important}